jonnonz1/nz-statute-book/acts/public/2002/victims-rights-act-2002.md

 **Victim's views on application for order prohibiting permanently publication of name of accused or offender**

 ### 28 Victim's views on application for order prohibiting permanently publication of name of accused or offender
-(1) This section applies to a victim if the person accused of the offence or, as the case requires, the offender applies to a court under section 140 of the Criminal Justice Act 1985 for an order or further order—
+(1) This section applies to a victim if the person accused of the offence or, as the case requires, the offender applies to a court under section 200 of the Criminal Procedure Act 2011 for an order or further order—
   (a) prohibiting the publication of his or her name, address, or occupation, or of any particulars likely to lead to his or her identification; and
   (b) having effect permanently.
 (2) If this section applies to a victim, the prosecutor—